 An improvisation workshop could start with the basics of melodic and rhythm improv or look at the details of a specific genre, such as Rock, Pop, Blues, or Jazz, helping students gain confidence in finding their unique voice while giving a nod to tradition.

-For a more general multi-instrumental workshop, Laurel enjoys sharing insights about how to move from "technician" to "musician", helping students get in touch with or rekindle a joy for music, and sharing creativity and confidence exercises.
+For a more general multi-instrumental workshop, I enjoy sharing insights about how to move from "technician" to "musician", helping students get in touch with or rekindle a joy for music, and sharing creativity and confidence exercises.

-For elementary through high school settings, and students who may or may not have prior musical experience, Laurel and her partner Dan Frechette enjoy combining a short concert program with an interactive workshop.
+For elementary through high school settings, and students who may or may not have prior musical experience, my partner Dan Frechette and I enjoy combining a short concert program with an interactive workshop.

-And she also loves to help students develop or fix their vibrato, and has created a comprehensive curriculum which includes both classical and fiddle style vibrato techniques.
+And I also love to help students develop or fix their vibrato, and have created a comprehensive curriculum which includes both classical and fiddle style vibrato techniques.

 Please see the online courses page for more details about all of these topics.